USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 Utah Stats and Trends

-- Utah's games this year have gone over the total in one out of three opportunities (33.3%).
+- Utah's games this season have hit the over one time in three opportunities (33.3%).

-- When Utah records more than 24.4 points, it is 0-1 against the spread and 1-1 overall.
+- Utah is 0-1 against the spread and 1-1 overall when the team scores more than 24.4 points.

-- This year the Utes have eight turnovers, two fewer than the Trojans have takeaways (10).
+- The Utes have turned the ball over eight times, two fewer times than the Trojans have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.